 The productivity of a company’s workforce plays a key role in its profitability and competitiveness.
 It makes sense: Increase productivity levels and you can expect to generate higher profits without adding headcount.
 That boosts the likelihood of long-term success in competitive markets.
+So it’s important that business leaders understand how to measure productivity, then use that data to identify and overcome obstacles to making their workforces more productive.

 What Is Productivity?